 Elective courses - Each year the MA program offers electives that cover a diversity of topics and methodological approaches.
 These include courses on subjects that include: neoliberalism and the history of governance; the question of political art today; philosophies of change and the aesthetics of disagreement; the city and architectural media-scapes; technology and the global environment; arts writing; territories of violence; new feminisms; critical race theory; and core methodological questions on the intersection of philosophical, political and artistic practice.
 Every semester, we offer about 3-4 elective courses, giving the students a relatively wide range of choices.
 Students can also choose electives that are not on the recommended list, but in this case they need to consult with the MA program director first.

 During the second, low-residency year students complete their remaining coursework and prepare their graduate thesis.
 The low-residency second year enables students to deepen and expand their thesis research, but also to pursue internships, work, or international exchanges (for example with partner programs in France and the UK).
 International students should note that their options in year 2 may in part be determined by their immigration status.
+There may be some limitations on their Year Two Low-Residency Options because of restrictions associated with their visas.
+International students are advised to seek clarification on the available options through the Office of International Students and Programs.

 Low-residency students complete 11 of their second year credits through a virtual classroom experience.
 Students selecting the off-campus low-residency option are required to be physically present on campus during the two weeks of Wintersession for the Theorist in Residence seminar (1 credit).
 Students are also required to meet to discuss their thesis progress with their mentor in person during Wintersession on campus.